andres-fr/python3-template/README.md

 ### Tagging:

 Once we reach a given milestone, we can package and deploy the code at its current state.
 For that, you label that specific commit with a tag (see `https://git-scm.com/book/en/v2/Git-Basics-Tagging`).
+It is encouraged that tags follow semantic versioning (see `https://semver.org/`).
 Apart from the possibilities that the `git` CLI offers, this repository contains a python script that allows to perform tag creation from terminal.
 Its contents also allow and ilustrate how to do it within Python:

 ```
 python ci_scripts/git_tags.py -a 0 -b 0 -c 1 -m "alpha release of dummypackage"
 ```

+**Note that tags have to be explicitly pushed** by adding a flag: `git push --follow-tags`.
+If you want this to be the default behaviour, call `git config --global push.followTags true`, after that every regular `git push` will also push all the valid existing tags.

 ### Packaging and Local Install:

 The `setup.py` script will automatically detect a tag pointing to the latest commit, and build the package in *source dist* (`sdist`) and *wheel* forms.
 The package will be in the `dist` directory, and some files will be generated into the `build` directory too. **Important**: remember to adapt the global variables in the script to your repo's needs.

 ```
-python setup.py clean --all # optionally clean cache to prevent side effects
+# optionally clean cache to prevent side effects
+python setup.py clean --all
+rm -r *.egg-info
+# package the software
 python setup.py sdist bdist_wheel
 # now something like this will install the package locally:
 pip install dist/dummypackage_dummyname-0.0.1-py3-none-any.whl